KasRoid/Introduction-to-Computer-Networks/23.Network-Security/README.md

 ### 2nd Gen: Stateful Inspection Firewalls

 - Operate at the Transport Layer of the OSI Model (Layer 4) and monitor TCP sessions.
-- Determin the legitimacy of a requested session by monitoring the 3-way handshake between packets.
+- Determine the legitimacy of a requested session by monitoring the 3-way handshake between packets.
 - Valid TCP sessions are allowed to pass, while invalid and terminated sessions are not.
   - Hackers can alter the 3-way handshake process or malicious reasons.
-  - If the firewall believes an attack is occuring, it will block the traffic.
+  - If the firewall believes an attack is occurring, it will block the traffic.

 ### 3rd Gen: Application-Level Firewalls